r0busta/CarND-Vehicle-Detection/writeup.md

 *2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?*

-Ultimately I searched on 1.5 scale using `HLS` 3-channel HOG features and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on scales `1`, `1.5` and `2`, using `HLS` 3-channel HOG and color features in the feature vector, which provided a nice result.
+Here is some example image:

 ![alt text][image5]